 years ago today Lieutenant Colonel Jimmy Doolittle took the fight to Japan by leading sixteen B-25 aircraft on a bombing raid over Tokyo.
-A little over 3 years later, two B-29 aircraft carrying a different kind of bomb flew over Japan days apart and put an end to the war.
+A little over 3 years later, days apart, two B-29 aircraft carrying a different kind of bomb flew over Japan and put an end to the war.

 years ago today Yosuke Yamahata, a Japanese Army photographer, died of cancer.
 It was most likely a result of exposure to the radiation that he unknowingly encountered while recording the destruction in Nagasaki following the atomic bomb dropped by the second bomber.